bright/new-www/_posts/2017-11-21-spring-mvc-thread-pool-timeouts.md

 - In Spring MVC there is no way to configure a timeout unless you use [async method](https://spring.io/guides/gs/async-method/).
 With async method one can use `spring.mvc.async.request-timeout=` to set amount of time (in milliseconds) before asynchronous request handling times out.
 However, using Async Servlet with Spring MVC requires changing the controller methods return types.

+## There is no standard request timeout configuration

+There are only couple of options available to set encompass request handling with a timeout.
+This is partially due to historical reasons.
+The servlet container specification did not consider timeouts until Async Servlet was defined.
+Another reason is that the there is no way [to safely _stop_ a thread](https://docs.oracle.com/javase/1.5.0/docs/guide/misc/threadPrimitiveDeprecation.html) that a framework could use.
+The application code needs to cooperate to safely terminate the request handling execution.
+In the next post we will show how to add a request timeout to a Spring MVC application.